JiaxuanTW/FinTap/README.md

 The term project of Big Data Analytics.
 A simple web app for stock price prediction.

 ## Installation
 Step 1.
-Create a conda enviroment.
+Create a conda environment.
 (We have tested on Python 3.9)
 Step 2.
-Install the following libaries.
+Install the following libraries.
 ```
 conda install -c conda-forge prophet
 pip install plotly, pytrends, yfinance, Flask